Note: the ISO distro has been removed due time required for maintence. Contact me directly if you need the last copy of it.

 chmod u+x *.script

-To install to your existing system the software only (and not the ISO), your distro of Linux must be Ubuntu compatible.
+To install on your existing system the software only, your distro of Linux must be Ubuntu compatible.
 It has been tested with Lubuntu 16.10 and Mint 18.1.
 Other recent similar versions of Linux should work as well.
-Testing on other systems is underway and the list will grow.
 The installation relies on .deb packages and the apt-get package.
 If your system does not use these, the install will not work in its present form.
 The installation script performs a number of apt-get installs, copies files to configuration directories, adds your username to some software groups (created by the installations), and adds lines at the end of two files in /etc.

 - To run the install script on an existing Linux installation, open a terminal window in the Jack-OBS-Studio directory.
 Become root, and run the script install.script (note: you may need to make it executable as shown above).